rabbitmq/hop/README.md

 ## Reactive

-As of HOP 2.1.0, a new reactive, non-blocking IO client based on [Reactor Netty](https://projectreactor.io/) is available.
+As of Hop 2.1.0, a new reactive, non-blocking IO client based on [Reactor Netty](https://projectreactor.io/) is available.
 Note the original blocking IO client remains available.

 ## Project Maturity